tvhhh/safe1/README.md

 ```

 # Backend services
-It is necessary to understand the function of our Docker containers to easily debug without asking me (tvhhh), I'll briefly say that
+It is necessary to understand the function of our Docker containers to easily debug without asking me, I'll briefly say that
 * `safe1/data` is to handle the data and store/query from the PSQL.
 To understand more about this service, you can read the Golang source code `services/data` and the `safe1/services/data.service.ts` in React Native project.
 * `safe1/control` is the service between our application and Adafruit server, we connect to this service via **WebSocket** and it connects to the Adafruit via **MQTT**, through this service we receive messages from Adafruit as well as publishing messages back to server.
 To understand more about this service, you can read the Golang source code `services/control` and the `safe1/services/control.service.ts` in React Native project.
 You should also learn more about mechanism of WebSocket and MQTT by yourself.
 * `safe1/pipe` is not too relavent to our Frontend, it subscribes Adafruit server all the time to receive messages and update the data in our PSQL, our application does not communicate with this.
 To understand more about this service, you can read the Golang source code `services/pipe`.